Communications and Computing & Engineering Building

 School Overview

-The School of Communications offers bachelor’s degrees in advertising and integrated communications; film, television and media arts; graphic and interactive design; journalism; media studies; and public relations, as well as master’s degrees in cinematic production management, interactive media and communications, journalism, public relations and sports journalism.
+The School of Communications offers bachelor’s degrees in advertising and integrated communications; film, television and media arts; graphic and interactive design; journalism; media studies; public relations; and sports communications as well as master’s degrees in interactive media and communications, journalism, producing for film and television, public relations and sports journalism and media.
 The school also has well-established relationships with more than 1,000 private and nonprofit communications organizations, offering advanced students internship opportunities in professional settings.
 Students are encouraged to explore and advance their educational and professional interests while gaining the critical practical experience and training to develop a portfolio of work before they graduate.

 On campus, students work in one of the finest university media education facilities in the Northeast — the Ed McMahon Communications Center.
-The center features a spacious, professional-level, all-digital 4K television studio; a media innovation classroom; 4K collaborative editing suites; and a 7.1 surround sound screening theater.
+The center features a spacious, professional-level, all-digital 4K television studio; a media innovation classroom; 4K collaborative editing suites; a social media creation lab; and a 7.1 surround sound screening theater.
 The center is equipped with state-of-the-art technology, including numerous iMac stations running the latest applications for post-production and animation.
 It includes an automated podcast studio, and is staffed with highly skilled media professionals to instruct and assist our students.
-Additional classrooms and labs, along with the Quinnipiac University Podcast Studio, the Open-Air Production Studio, "The Agency" (a student-run integrated communications agency offering design, advertising and public relations services to clients), a design studio, a Remote Equipment Depot, the "Hub" student computer center and independent study facilities are located in the Communications, Computing and Engineering building, which also houses the school’s faculty and administrative offices.
+Additional classrooms and labs, along with the Quinnipiac University Podcast Studio, the Open-Air Production Studio, "The Agency" (a student-run integrated communications agency offering design, advertising and public relations services to clients), a design studio, The Vault (a remote equipment depot), the "Hub" (a dedicated content creation space), and independent study facilities are located in the Communications and Computing & Engineering building, which also houses the school’s faculty and administrative offices.

 Undergraduate Studies